denten-courses/LITAI/2022/README.md

 in exploring the technical manifestations of generative poetics and creativity.

 Contact information is posted on our [Coursework page](https://courseworks2.columbia.edu/courses/95253).
+All readings linked from this page.
+Please print and bring to class when possible.

 ## Course Requirements & Grading